In this section

 Lewisham Book Awards

-The Annual Lewisham Book Award titles have now been launched at Forest Hill School, with 6 books aimed at Year 7 & 8 and another 5 aimed at Year 9 & 10.
+The Annual Lewisham Book Award titles have now been launched at Forest Hill School, with six books aimed at Years 7 & 8 and another five aimed at Years 9 & 10.

-There are 4 months to read the books in and boys are encouraged to read all the chosen titles for their Year group in order to gain 25 epraise and a place at the LBA event in the summer term.
+There are five months to read the books, and boys are encouraged to read all the chosen titles for their Year group to gain praise points and a place at the LBA event in the summer term.

 Other Awards